New Democracy (Greece): Fourth government with PASOK (2012–2015)

-In May 2012 general election, the New Democracy regained the largest party but could not obtain a majority.
-Anti-austerity leftist SYRIZA, led by Alexis Tsipras became the second largest party and refused to negotiate with New Democracy and PASOK.
-After the general election the New Democracy could not form a coalition government.
+In May 2012 general election, New Democracy became the largest party but could not obtain a majority.
+Anti-austerity leftist SYRIZA, led by Alexis Tsipras, became the second largest party and refused to negotiate with New Democracy and PASOK.
+Voters once again took to the polls in the widely watched June 2012 election.
+New Democracy came out on top in a stronger position with 129 seats, compared to 108 in the May election.
+On 20 June 2012, Samaras successfully formed a coalition with PASOK and the Democratic Left (DIMAR).